entando/frontend-libraries/packages/entando-apimanager/README.md

 `loginPage` is the callback used to redirect the user to the login page when the `logoutUser()` action is being used.

 `landingPage` is the callback used to redirect the user to the landing page when the `loginUser()` action is being used.

+`refreshTokenConfig` is an optional, refresh token enabler that basically enables the app to use refresh token authentication.
+Technically, it's a config object must consist of two key-function values, which are:
+- `generateParams` (object) which is a parameter for [Request class](https://developer.mozilla.org/en-US/docs/Web/API/Request) which will be used to call your OAuth Token API (basically similar to login but passes `refresh_token`) to request for new access token.
+The format of the object is similar to **`Request Object`** except without `mockResponse`, `errors`, and `useAuthentication` props.
+For more info, see **`"Request Object"`** at the later part of readme.
+- `parseResults` (function; returns a Promise) which is your parsing function which has `response` parameter for you to parse the response object and return the new `access_token` and `refresh_token` in a form of object (e.g. `{ access_token: ..., refresh_token: ... }`).

 ### setApi({domain: null, useMocks: true})